Know your onions!

 Ambience on the Huon is a five minute drive away.
 Check with Peter and Cyndie when you book as they are nearly always happy to give you a lift.

-If you’d like to stay in Cygnet (and check out the fab cafes and art galleries – we highly recommend the community run Lovett Gallery and the twice a month Sunday market) then the folk at The Cygnet Old Bank (right in the middle of the village) our old home Puggle Farm, and the Secret Garden will either give you a lift or help organise transport.
+If you’d like to stay in Cygnet (and check out the fab cafes and art galleries – we highly recommend the community run Lovett Gallery and the twice a month Sunday market) then the folk at The Cygnet Old Bank (right in the middle of the village) our old home Puggle Farm, the Secret Garden and the 2Cs will either give you a lift or help organise transport.
 A little further afield, Moon River is lovely and Mon is usually happy to give you a lift.
 Check when you book.

 If you’re looking for a luxurious weekend away, Frenchman’s River has two beautiful cosy cottages overlooking Port Cygnet.
 The Coast House, on the water, is also magnificent.
 And both are happy to help with transport.